Mazda 2.0 SkyActiv G Engine Specs

 The Skyactiv-G is based on predecessor the MZR 2.0 with a compression ratio of 10.0.
 The compression ratio of the brand-new engine was increased as much as uncommon specifications for gasoline engines - 14.0/ 13.0.
 Increasing the compression ratio increases the temperature level and pressure in the cylinder at the end of the compression stroke and gives high performance and power, however also a strong propensity for detonation - explosive combustion of the air-fuel mixture, which leads to overheating and damage of the piston rings and pistons.
 To secure the engine from a surge, the engine has ion sensors constructed into the ignition coils.
 Ionic sensing units are more delicate and permit better control of the moment of appearance of detonation in each cylinder.

-Here is important knowledge on Engine, Mazda, 2.0l skyactiv g, issues, mazda 2.0 skyactiv, Mazda 2.0 SkyActiv-G Engine, Mazda 2.0 SkyActiv-G Engine problems, Mazda 2.0 SkyActiv-G Engine reliability, Mazda 2.0 SkyActiv-G Engine specs, mazda 2.0l, oil, power, problem, problems, reliability, skyactiv 2.0, skyactiv-g, specs.
-We have the cool source for Engine, Mazda, 2.0l skyactiv g, issues, mazda 2.0 skyactiv, Mazda 2.0 SkyActiv-G Engine, Mazda 2.0 SkyActiv-G Engine problems, Mazda 2.0 SkyActiv-G Engine reliability, Mazda 2.0 SkyActiv-G Engine specs, mazda 2.0l, oil, power, problem, problems, reliability, skyactiv 2.0, skyactiv-g, specs.
+Here is main info on Engine, Mazda, 2.0l skyactiv g, issues, mazda 2.0 skyactiv, Mazda 2.0 SkyActiv-G Engine, Mazda 2.0 SkyActiv-G Engine problems, Mazda 2.0 SkyActiv-G Engine reliability, Mazda 2.0 SkyActiv-G Engine specs, mazda 2.0l, oil, power, problem, problems, reliability, skyactiv 2.0, skyactiv-g, specs.
+We have the prime substance for Engine, Mazda, 2.0l skyactiv g, issues, mazda 2.0 skyactiv, Mazda 2.0 SkyActiv-G Engine, Mazda 2.0 SkyActiv-G Engine problems, Mazda 2.0 SkyActiv-G Engine reliability, Mazda 2.0 SkyActiv-G Engine specs, mazda 2.0l, oil, power, problem, problems, reliability, skyactiv 2.0, skyactiv-g, specs.
 Check it out for yourself!
-You can get Mazda 2.0 SkyActiv G Engine Specs guide and look the latest Mazda 2.0 SkyActiv G Engine Specs, Problems, Reliability.
+You can acquire Mazda 2.0 SkyActiv G Engine Specs guide and read the latest Mazda 2.0 SkyActiv G Engine Specs, Problems, Reliability.

 TitleMazda 2.0 SkyActiv G Engine Specs